Quantum-Youssef-Amr/Absolution/README.md

 - Project maintained by the repository owner.
 - Built with Unity — see [Unity](https://unity.com) for engine docs and downloads.

+---

-## License
+## ⚖️ License

-No License — All rights reserved.
+**No license – All rights reserved.**

-This repository does not include a license file.
-That means:
-- All rights are reserved by the repository owner.
+This project is shared for **viewing and portfolio purposes only**.
-- You do not have permission to reuse, modify, distribute, or copy the project's contents unless you obtain explicit permission from the owner.
+You may not copy, modify, distribute, or use any part of this game or its assets without explicit written permission from the author.

+> 👤 **Author:** Youssef Amr – *The Solo Dev*